Climate Change

 Climate Change and New Hampshire's Lakes

 New Hampshire is experiencing increased precipitation, but it’s happening in fewer storms.
-This means that larger rainstorms occur after dry periods.
-As a result, the land can’t soak up all the rain at once, leading to more runoff water and nutrients entering our lakes that contribute to the growth of native and invasive plants, algae, and toxic cyanobacteria.
+This means that more significant rainstorms occur after dry periods.
+As a result, the land can’t soak up all the rain at once.
+This leads to more runoff water and nutrients entering our lakes.
+This contributes to the growth of native and invasive plants, algae, and toxic cyanobacteria.

 Our changing climate is negatively impacting the water quality of our lakes in New Hampshire in many alarming and interconnected ways.

-A shorter period of ice cover on our lakes means less opportunity to recreate safely on the ice and negatively impacts lake health.
+A shorter period of ice cover on our lakes means less opportunity to recreate safely on the ice.
+It also negatively impacts lake health.
 Less ice on the lake for less time means a longer growing season for plants (including invasive plants), algae, and toxic cyanobacteria.

-Warmer lake water temperatures during the summer can increase how long our deeper lakes’ relatively cooler, denser bottom water is sealed off from the warmer, more oxygen-rich water above.
+Warmer lake water temperatures during the summer can increase how long our lakes’ cooler, denser bottom water is sealed off from the more oxygen-rich water above.
 The longer the bottom water cannot mix with the water overhead, the more oxygen will be used up by chemical and biological processes during the summer.
 If all the oxygen gets used up, a chemical reaction may occur that releases nutrients from the bottom sediment into the water.
-When the lake finally fully cools down in the fall and all the water in the lake mixes together from top to bottom, these extra nutrients may cause late-season toxic cyanobacteria blooms.
+When the lake fully cools down in the fall and the water mixes from top to bottom, these extra nutrients may cause late-season toxic cyanobacteria blooms.

 Threats to Water Quality